brennentsmith/internet-speed-logger/README.md

 # Internet Speed Logger

-_A simple application to track your internet download and upload speeds, along with latency, over many years._
+_A simple application to track your internet download and upload speeds with an elegant web interface._

 ![Preview of Internet Speed Logger](https://i.imgur.com/LhtHxpZ.gif)